christ-tt/ml-notes/Probabilistic Modeling.md

 A mathematical function  is a **One-to-One** or **Many-to-One** mapping.
 It takes an input and produces exactly one fixed output.

 However, most real-world problems are **One-to-Many**.

-* **Deterministic:** Captures the **Rules**. (e.g., "Grammar," "Cats have ears," "Gravity").
+- **Deterministic:** Captures the **Rules**. (e.g., "Grammar," "Cats have ears," "Gravity").
-* **Likelihood/Noise (Stochastic):** Captures the **Variations**. (e.g., "Which word comes next," "The color of the cat," "The measurement error").
+- **Likelihood/Noise (Stochastic):** Captures the **Variations**. (e.g., "Which word comes next," "The color of the cat," "The measurement error").

 Without the stochastic part, our model is a rigid memorizer that collapses the rich, ambiguous world into a single, possibly incorrect, point.

 #### 1. The "One-to-Many" Problem (Ambiguity)

 In almost all interesting tasks, the input  does not contain enough information to perfectly determine the output .

-* **Example (LLM):** If the input is "The capital of...", the output is deterministic ("Paris" or "London" etc).
+- **Example (LLM):** If the input is "The capital of...", the output is deterministic ("Paris" or "London" etc).
 But if the input is *"Once upon a time,"* the output could be *"there was a princess"* OR *"in a land far away"* OR *"a dragon woke up."*
-* **The Conflict:** If we forced  to be purely deterministic, it would have to pick **one** specific word (likely the average word, which is gibberish, or the most common one).
+- **The Conflict:** If we forced  to be purely deterministic, it would have to pick **one** specific word (likely the average word, which is gibberish, or the most common one).
-* **The Solution:** By predicting a **distribution** (stochastic), we assign probabilities to *all* valid options.
+- **The Solution:** By predicting a **distribution** (stochastic), we assign probabilities to *all* valid options.
 This allows the model to capture the reality that multiple answers are correct.

 #### 2. Unobserved Variables (The "Hidden State")

 We rarely see the full state of the universe.
 We only see partial observations.

-* **Example (Physics/Coin Toss):** A coin toss is technically deterministic physics.
+- **Example (Physics/Coin Toss):** A coin toss is technically deterministic physics.
 If you knew the wind speed, exact force, air density, and angular momentum, you could calculate the result.
-* **The Reality:** We don't know those hidden variables.
+- **The Reality:** We don't know those hidden variables.
-* **The Solution:** We model all those unobserved, complex hidden factors as **random noise** ().
+- **The Solution:** We model all those unobserved, complex hidden factors as **random noise** ().
 The "Stochastic Part" is essentially a trash bin where we dump everything our model cannot see or measure.

 #### 3. The Generative Requirement (Diversity)

 This is specific to Generative AI (Images, Text).
-If our model is purely deterministic:

-For example, every time we run the generation process for a picture of a *dog*, we will get **exact same pixel-perfect dog**, while we want to generate *new*, *different* dogs.
+If our model is purely deterministic, for example, every time we run the generation process for a picture of a *dog*, we will get **exact same pixel-perfect dog**, while we want to generate *new*, *different* dogs.
 Therefore, we introduce a random seed (Latent variable or noise ).

-Now, by sampling different random noise, we can produce infinite variations of dogs.
+However, by sampling different random noise, we can produce infinite variations of dogs.

 ### Likelihood, Sampling, and Noise: The Rosetta Stone